 Position: Associate Professor

-His work has appeared in such venues as Journal of Communication, Communication Research, Journalism and Mass Communication Quarterly, Media Psychology, International Journal of Public Opinion Research, Mass Communication and Society, Social Science Quarterly, and Journal of Advertising.
+His work has appeared in such venues as Journal of Communication, Communication Research, Political Communication, Public Opinion Quarterly, Journalism and Mass Communication Quarterly, Media Psychology, International Journal of Public Opinion Research, Mass Communication and Society, Social Science Quarterly, and Journal of Advertising.

-Dr. Meirick has served on the editorial boards of five journals and has reviewed for over 20 others.
+Dr. Meirick is an associate editor for Mass Communication and Society.
+He has served on the editorial boards of five journals and has reviewed for over 30 others.
 He is a past head of the Communication Theory and Methodology division of AEJMC.
 Before entering academia, he worked for seven years as an award-wining newspaper reporter, editor, and columnist.

 Edy, Jill A. and Patrick C. Meirick (2007).
 Wanted, dead or alive: Media frames, frame adoption, and support for the war in Afghanistan.
 Journal of Communication, 57, 119-141.
 (Reprinted in Media Power in Politics, 6th Edition, Doris Graber (Ed.), Washington: Congressional Quarterly Press.)